-Purpose: Describe the main characteristics and elements of credit risk management
+Purpose: Describe the main characteristics and elements of credit risk management undertaken by the Group.

-Credit risk is the possibility of customers' or counterparties' to failed in meeting their contractual obligations when they fall due.
-These obligations arise from the Group's direct financing, trade finance and investments undertaken by the Group.
 The Group's exposure to credit risk is primarily from its financing activities to retail, corporate borrowers' (including small & medium enterprises), financial institutions and Investments.
-In BIBD, the credit risk is sub-divided into 3 sub-groups: (1) Retail credit risk, (2) Non-retail credit risk (Corporate risk), and (3) Financial institution and sovereign risk.
+In BIBD, the credit risk is sub-divided into 3 sub-groups: (1) Retail credit risk, (2) Non-retail credit risk (Corporate risk), and (3) Financial institution & sovereign risk.